FRI-Energy-Analytics/energyanalytics/README.md

 ### Want to Work Together?
 I hope that this is helpful to those that want to learn more about energy analytics, geostatistics, subsurface modeling, geology, and machine learning.

-Want to invite me to visit your company for training, mentoring, project review, workflow design and consulting, I'd be happy to drop by and work with you!

-Interested in partnering, supporting graduate student research or the Subsurface Data Analytics and Machine Learning consortium (co-PIs including Profs.
-Foster, Torres-Verdin and van Oort)?
-My research combines data analytics, stochastic modeling and machine learning theory with practice to develop novel methods and workflows to add value.
-We are solving challenging subsurface problems!